arnogtr0021/Programming-for-Geographical-Information-Analysis/README.md

 Code Function

-Data Cleaning: Select the crime data and PPFI data in the range of North Yorkshire from the national width.
+Data Cleaning: Select the crime data and PPFI data in the range of North Yorkshire from the national width and remove the rows with null value in the datasets.